pratiksalaskar1997/Pandas/README.md

 Pandas DataFrame consists of three principal components, the data, rows, and columns.

 This are the important steps while working with data in pandas:
-Creating a DataFrame
+1.Creating a DataFrame
-Dealing with Rows and Columns
+2.Dealing with Rows and Columns
-Indexing and Selecting Data
+3.Indexing and Selecting Data
-Working with Missing Data
+4.Working with Missing Data
-Iterating over rows and columns
+5.Iterating over rows and columns